Alabama Family Assistance (FA) Program #

 Alabama Special Program for Women, Infants, and Children (WIC) #

-WIC helps families in Alabama who qualify with special vouchers for buying healthy foods to supplement their diet.
-Other benefits may include, but not limited to, nutrition education, free screening and referral for health care.
+Alabama WIC helps eligible families in Alabama with special vouchers for buying healthy foods to supplement their diet.
+Other benefits may include, but are not limited to, nutrition education, free screening and referral for health care.

-WIC target population are low-income, nutritionally at risk: pregnant, breastfeeding, and postpartum women, infants, and children under the age of 5 who meet income requirements.
+WIC target population are low-income pregnant, breastfeeding, and postpartum women, infants, and children under the age of 5 who meet income requirements and are certified to be "nutritionally at risk".

 How do I apply for WIC in Alabama?